 Class dates & time

-- Weekly attendance is essential; applicants who will miss more than one week due to travel commitments, etc. should consider other volunteer opportunities with Explore Buffalo.
-Due to space constraints for the Docent Training Program, we are unable to accept docent trainees who will miss multiple weeks.
+- Weekly attendance is essential; applicants who will miss more than one class due to travel commitments, etc. should consider other volunteer opportunities with Explore Buffalo.
+Due to space constraints for the Docent Training Program, we are unable to accept docent trainees who will miss multiple classes.

 - Classroom sessions will be held at First Presbyterian Church on Symphony Circle.